 The current event classes are a nested hierarchy in which the higher probability photon selections are subsets of the less restrictive selections.
 Higher probability photon selections have smaller effective areas, narrower point spread functions (PSF), and lower contamination of background events.
-In this set of Pass 8 data (called P8R2 by the LAT team) the background contamination in each class is calibrated to the best-fit power-law parameterization of the Isotropic Diffuse Gamma-Ray Background (IGRB) emission from Abdo et al. 2010 (hereafter A10).
+In this set of Pass 8 data (called P8R3 by the LAT team) the background contamination in each class is calibrated to the best-fit power-law parameterization of the Isotropic Diffuse Gamma-Ray Background (IGRB) emission from Abdo et al. 2010 (hereafter A10).
 The loosest selection criteria (the TRANSIENT classes in Pass 8) are designed for short duration events, such as gamma-ray bursts, and timing studies that benefit from increased photon statistics while tolerating a higher background fraction and broader PSF.
 These classes have background fluxes that are generally equal to or greater than the IGRB and are denoted by their background level relative to the A10 reference spectrum (e.g. the background in TRANSIENT020 is 2x higher than the A10 reference spectrum).
-The cleaner photon selections (SOURCE through ULTRACLEANVETO classes in Pass 8) provide lower background contamination at the expense of lower effective areas (particularly at low energies) and have background fluxes that are generally equal to or lower than the IGRB.
+The cleaner photon selections (SOURCE through ULTRACLEANVETO/SOURCEVETO classes in Pass 8) provide lower background contamination at the expense of lower effective areas (particularly at low energies) and have background fluxes that are generally equal to or lower than the IGRB.
 An intermediate selection (SOURCE class in Pass 8) is most favorable for analysis of moderately extended sources and point sources on medium to long timescales.
-The most restrictive selection (the ULTRACLEANVETO class in Pass 8) is ideal for analysis of large regions that are more sensitive to spectral features caused by instrumental backgrounds.
+The most restrictive selections (in Pass 8: the ULTRACLEANVETO class at all energies or the SOURCEVETO class above a couple of GeV) are ideal for analysis of large regions that are more sensitive to spectral features caused by instrumental backgrounds.

 In the Pass 8 data release the event classes are organized in three nested hierarchies: "Standard", "Extended", and "No-ACD".
 The Standard hierarchy contains all classes currently recommended for LAT analysis (see the Data Preparation page for the current data selection recommendations).
 The Extended hierarchy contains three TRANSIENT classes that are each supersets of the TRANSIENT classes in the Standard hierarchy (e.g. TRANSIENT020E is a supserset of TRANSIENT020).
 The Extended classes are defined with a less restrictive fiducial selection that accepts events with projected trajectories that do not pass through the Calorimeter.
 This selection improves the LAT effective area at low energies and high incidence angles (< 100 MeV and θ > 45 deg) but also slightly worsens the energy resolution.
 The No-ACD classes are defined using selections that exclude variables associated with the Anti-Coincidence Detector and are therefore less susceptible to X-ray pile-up activity which can occur during the impulsive phase of solar flares.
 However these classes generally have worse performance than the standard TRANSIENT selections when no pileup activity is present.

 Table of event classes and event class hierarchies defined in the Pass 8 data release.
-Classes within a given hierarchy are nested.
+Classes within a given hierarchy are nested, with one exception (SOURCEVETO is nested to SOURCE, but not to CLEAN, ULTRACLEAN and ULTRACLEANVETO).
 The "evclass" column indicates the parameter value that is used to apply the event class selection with gtselect.
 The columns "Photon File" and "Extended File" indicate whether a given class is available in the corresponding data file type.
 Event classes that are not in either the Extended or Photon files are not part of the standard public data products but will be made available for specific transient events on a case-by-case basis.